FreeMarker Document Templates for TrueContext Data

 ${answers.uniqueID[n]}

 Note:Because our data model uses arrays for all answer values, you must include the array index in brackets ( [ ] ).
-The array structure allows for questions that have more than one answer.
+This array structure provides consistency across all answer nodes, including those that have multiple values per answer.

 ${answers.Inspector[0]}